One Click Upate

 When a major version of WordPress is updated some plugins may not work the way they used to.
 Keep these things in mind if you start to have problems with updates:

 Make sure the plugin is compatible with your version of WordPress

-The WordPress software is the core that runs the website and isn’t the WordPress Theme
+The WordPress core powers the website, this isn’t the WordPress Theme

-The Theme overlays the core software and doesn’t modify the core of WordPress
+The Theme overlays the core software but doesn’t modify the core

 Sometimes your theme updates and the plugin you thought was compatible stops working

 Plugins are packages of code that extend the core functionality of WordPress.